Arrive in Guyana. Pick up and transfer to Cara Lodge, a 150-year-old heritage house converted into a comfortable hotel.

 The afternoon and evening are free to explore this colonial city.
 Optional city tours can be arranged upon request.

 Transfer to the airport tor your international flight.

 With more time, take a city tour of Georgetown or visit Kaieteur and Orinduik Falls.
-Kaieteur Falls has a drop of 822 feet, five times the height of Niagra Falls.
+Kaieteur Falls is the largest free falling waterfall in the world with a drop of 822 feet, five times the height of Niagra Falls.